LDemetrios/TyKo/README.md

 - [ ] Beautify `repr` (make more human-readable)
 - [ ] Add support for typed queries (query(heading) can only return THeading)
 - [X] Add support for labeled content
-- [ ] Improve function ser/deser according to new Typst structure (functions belong to modules)
 - [ ] Make World implementations more flexible (custom inputs, fonts)
 - [ ] Allow passing fully custom Java (Kotlin) functions into the compiler